zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/superset/superset.md

 In this lab, you will:

-* Install helm cli client and Superset repo for k8s package installation
+* Install helm CLI client and Superset repo for k8s package installation
-* Deploy Superset package to the OKE cluster using helm cli client
+* Deploy Superset package to the OKE cluster using helm CLI client
 * Use port-forward in oke-operator VM to route 8088 port traffic to superset service
 * Change VCN security list to open 8088
 * Define MySQL Database in Superset